Updated: Jun 25

 After you know yourself and the experience you want your staff and customers to have, how does that sound?
 Describe the feelings you want to create and explain how to get there.
 In my brand book I say “We provide a breath of fresh air.
 We clear the clutter.
 We are intentional and understandable.
 We stay away from jargon.
 We make people believe in the power of branding and the calm it provides in their busy lives.
 And we have a little pun fun and like to play with words and graphics…”

-I ended this section by providing some examples of words that inspire your brand feeling.
+I ended this section by providing some examples of words that inspire the brand feeling.

 At MJC MKTG I want working with me to be refreshing and fun.
 Brand books provide the calm that I know I needed as the marketing director for an incredibly busy non-profit organization.
 I can help you create the calm in the chaos.
 Message me here.